Mother Memorializes Loss of Daughter to Distracted Driver with LED Christmas Light DisplayMarch 2, 2010

 This past holiday season we had a customer who purchased a large amount of pink LED Christmas lights which were to be used to wrap a large deciduous tree.
 We regularly ask our customers about how they are using the lights they purchase from us.
-I was particularly interested in this customer’s order because of the large amount of pink lights that were ordered.
+I was particularly interested in this customer’s order because of the large number of pink lights that were ordered.
 It is not uncommon for us to sell 100s of sets of white Christmas lights but no one had ever purchased this many pink Christmas lights from us in the past.
 We sell a fair amount of pink lights during the month of October as customers use them to show their support for breast cancer awareness month.
-However, this order was placed in December so my interest in this display was further peeked.
+However, this order was placed in December so my interest in this display has further peeked.

 After assisting the customer with her order and learning a bit about her plans for the installation and display of the pink lights, I learned the lights were being used to honor the memory of Casey Feldman.
 During some email correspondence the customer emailed me the url of a website about Casey.

 I did not think much about it at the time because the customer’s last name was not Feldman.
 However, after the holiday season I received an email from the customer with pictures of the tree she had decorated in Casey’s honor.
 The tree look magnificent.
 I see a fair amount of light displays with LED Christmas lights and I have never seen a display that was as spectacular as this one.
 After marveling at the picture for a while, I responded to the customer’s email and asked for her permission to post it on our website.
 She kindly agreed and asked that we mention something about Casey.

 I did not know Casey Feldman but her story and the efforts her mother and others who loved her have made to honor her memory are a true testament to the impact she must have had on those around her.
-One of the website’s established to honor Casey’s memory reads “Because of Casey, I will…” This short phrase was not lost on me.
+One of the websites established to honor Casey’s memory reads “Because of Casey, I will…” This short phrase was not lost on me.
 I thought about this phrase quite a bit over the following day and became aware of how frequently my attention to the road is diverted while I am driving.
 Casey Feldman’s story made me realize that one small distraction from a comparatively unimportant phone call or text message could result in the end of someone’s life.
 At the end of that day, I finished the phrase posted on Casey’s website.
 Because of Casey, I will no longer be distracted while driving.

 While most people wouldn’t argue that driving while intoxicated is not safe, most people underestimate the dangers of driving while distracted.
 Here are some interesting statistics: